 It’s your last day in London – so sad!
 Whether you’re setting off to explore more of Europe or headed home, it’s time to put a pin in your trip and make your way to the airport.
 Most flights to the U.S. and Canada leave in the afternoon, so your itinerary probably ends in the late morning or midday as you head to whichever airport you’re flying out from.

 My favorite thing to do is to seek out a spot that will serve you a great pub meal… ideally a Sunday roast.
 (So this works best if you’re departing on a Sunday, obviously!)
 Richmond, a neighborhood in far west London, has a totally different vibe than the rest of London and is a perfect spot to seek out your quintessential English Sunday roast experience.

 I recommend googling to find a pub or restaurant that can serve you a roast, then make your way there.
 You may need to contact them in advance to confirm they can do the roast on the day you’re visiting.
 Afterward, go for a walk along the Thames to stretch your legs before heading to the airport for the long plane ride home.

 Obviously, this barely scratches the surface of what you can during five days in London.
-If you don’t love what you see for any given day, you can try one of these other must-see sights in London or check out my tips for your first London trip.
+If you don’t love what you see for any given day, you can try one of these other must-see sights in London, scour my London bucket list, or check out my tips for your first London trip.

 If you have other questions about visiting London, let me know in the comments!